🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph below shows the changes in the places where people used to surf the Internet in the years 1998, 2000, 2002 and 2004.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+The graph shows the percentage of males aged 16-25 in a particular country who prefer watching sports to males who prefer participating in sports.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 See All